 Depending on where you live, the transition to cold weather may be abrupt.
-If you live in Colorado,( like Shelby, her hens, and me) you usually don't get a transition; the weather goes from summer to winter overnight.
+If you live in Colorado (like Shelby, her girls, and me), you usually don't get a transition; the weather goes from summer to winter overnight.
 So always be ready!

-We hope you found our tips to prepare your chickens for cold weather helpful.
-Hopefully, you have more of a transition than Shelby did!
+We hope you found our tips to care for chickens in cold weather helpful.
 If you have suggestions or more questions about raising urban chickens, we’d love to hear them.
 Please comment on our socials or email us here: email@example.com.